For the mezcal lover

 Mezcal was hardly available in Germany for a long time.
 It is now available, but unfortunately often in a quality that leaves a lot of room for improvement.
-At Pacific and Lime we have long wanted a Mezcal with an exceptional taste experience at a good price.
+At Pacific and Lime, we have long wanted a Mezcal with an exceptional taste experience at a good price.
 We are proud of our Mezcal Artesanal Noble Coyote Espadín Tobalá - in our opinion a real enrichment for the German market.

-Over a period of two years, I, Nikša Pirović (founder of Pacific and Lime and general importer and partner of Noble Coyote), tried different types of mezcal in bars in Munich and Berlin.
+For two years, I, Nikša Pirović (founder of Pacific and Lime and general importer and partner of Noble Coyote), tried different types of mezcal in bars in Munich and Berlin.
 Nothing convinced me.
 A new mezcal of greater intensity and sophistication was needed.
 This is how the collaboration with my friend and partner Bernardo Sada, the founder of Mezcal Noble Coyote, came about.
 And according to some Mezcal lovers and experts, the result is impressive: The Mezcal Artesanal Noble Coyote Espadín Tobalá convinces with an outstanding taste experience.
 As a basis he has wild agaves like the Tobalá agave.
 It matures for at least 15 years and allows only a small yield with 1.5 liters per plant.
 The Tobalá agave is cleverly combined with the Espadín agave.
 It takes 7 years to mature and produces around 5 liters per plant.
 A mix that will surely convince you too.